 Soft skills have been on the list of recruitment trends for some time now and the importance of these skills will continue to grow.
 According to a Deloitte study, by 2030, 63% of all jobs will rely on soft skills.
 Soft skills are abilities and personal traits that impact employees’ performance at work.
 These qualities, such as empathy, creativity, and communication, strongly shape how we work and interact with others.
 Measuring these characteristics is important to identify the right candidates and minimize bad hires.
-Throughout our recruitment process we always measure candidate's soft skills and cultural compatibility through personality questionnaires to ensure that we find the best match between employee and employer.
+During Clevry's recruitment process we always measure candidate's soft skills and cultural compatibility through personality assessments to ensure that we find the best match between employee and employer.

-Soft skills are often inherent or self-developed and are also transferable, which means that they are not industry-specific, but can be used extensively in a variety of job roles.
+Soft skills are often inherent or self-developed and they are also transferable, which means that they are not industry-specific, but can be used extensively in a variety of job roles.
 This is especially useful now since there are a lot of job seekers out there and many of them are about to embark on new career paths.

 Predicting the future is difficult and still a lot remains unknown about how working life will look like on the other side of the pandemic.
 What is certain however, is that many companies have been challenged to innovate and change the way they operate.
 Which has opened up for more efficiency for those who have been able to adapt.
 Further on we will probably see that both organizations and workers who have the capability to quickly adapt to new practices will be the leading experts in the future.